katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 {% endhighlight %}

-Our function is defined as a struct which has to implement the following interface:
+Our function is defined as a `struct`, which has to implement the following `Func` interface:

 {% highlight go %}
 type Func interface {
-	String() string
+	Comparable
+	HasVariable() bool
+}

+type Comparable interface {
 	Compare(Comparable) int
+	Hashable
+	Stringer
+}

+type Hashable interface {
 	Hash() uint64
-	HasVariable() bool
 }

+type Stringer interface {
+	String() string
+}
 {% endhighlight %}

-Each `struct` must also have an `Eval` method which returns a value of type:
+Each function must also have an `Eval` method which returns a value of type:
 `string`, `[]byte`, `int64`, `uint64`, `bool` or `float64` and an `error`.

-Our example is a function of type `Bool` so it implements an `Eval` method that returns a `bool` and an `error` and the `Func` interface.
+Our example is a function of type `Bool` so it implements an `Eval` method that returns a `bool` and an `error` and also the `Func` interface.
 {% highlight go %}
 type Bool interface {
 	Func